The golden age of piracy is upon us! For board games anyway… and maybe the internet.

 Our board games aren’t even safe from the pirate invasion.
 A few years ago, if you were looking for a pirate-themed board game, you might have had a bit of trouble.
 Today, however, there are tons and tons of pirate-themed board games and the flood of games can be a bit hard to navigate.

 Luckily, we’ll be your navigators.
-Let’s set sail and see what’s out there.
+Let’s set sail and see what’s on the horizon.

 Playing Time: 60-90 min.